Otherworlds Convention Co-organiser

 What is your inspiration for dark and creepy photography?

-Dark, Gothic and horror photography isn’t everyone’s cup of tea!
+Dark, Gothic, horror and alternative photography isn’t everyone’s cup of tea!

 I adore the work of the late Sir Simon Marsden who was an amazing professional photographer specialising in spooky and eerie photography.